axeldavy/tiffconcept/README.md

 For instance this library wishes to allow:
 - Quickly read a subset of tags
-- Direct use of your custom interface for reading the file (memory mapped file, custom IO, etc).
+- Direct use of your custom interface for reading/writing the file (memory mapped file, custom IO, etc).
 Default file/buffer readers are provided.
 - Reading entire images, portions of images, subpages, 3D images, etc.
 - Specify at compile time the pixel type you want to read (uint8_t, uint16_t, etc)
 - Add your tag specifications easily